Endo contractualization: Regular employment

-The employee's portion of these benefits is deducted by the employer from their gross monthly salary, as provided by law.
+The employee's portion of these benefits is deducted from the employee's gross monthly salary by the employer, as required by law.

 Probationary employment

 In addition to regular employment, probationary employment is also recognized by the Labor Code.
 Under Article 296, probationary employment shall not exceed six months "unless it is covered by an apprenticeship agreement stipulating a longer period."
 Any employee who works beyond the probationary period automatically becomes a regular employee.

-Both regular and non-regular employees are protected by security of tenure, which is a constitutional guarantee found in Section 3, Article XIII of the 1987 Philippine Constitution.
+The security of tenure protects both regular and non-regular employees, a constitutional guarantee found in Section 3, Article XIII of the 1987 Philippine Constitution.
 It states that no employee, whether regular or non-regular, shall be terminated without a just or authorized cause.
 While probationary employees are not entitled to the same benefits as regular employees, they are still protected from illegal dismissal.

 Labor-only contracting

-Department Order No. 3 (series of 2001) explicitly prohibits labor-only contracting, defined to be a type of employment wherein: “the contractor or subcontractor merely recruits, supplies or places workers to perform a job, work or service for a principal, and the following elements are present:(a) The contractor or subcontractor does not have substantial capital or investment to actually perform the job, work or service under its own account and responsibility; and (b) The employees recruited, supplied or placed by such contractor or subcontractor is performing activities, which are directly related to the main business of the principal.”Contracts or subcontracts whose existence precede the effectivity of the Order are given non-impairment and non-diminution of benefits."
+Department Order No. 3 (series of 2001) explicitly prohibits labor-only contracting, defined to be a type of employment wherein: "the contractor or subcontractor merely recruits, supplies or places workers to perform a job, work or service for a principal, and the following elements are present:(a) The contractor or subcontractor does not have substantial capital or investment to actually perform the job, work or service under its own account and responsibility; and (b) The employees recruited, supplied or placed by such contractor or subcontractor is performing activities, which are directly related to the main business of the principal".Contracts or subcontracts whose existence precede the effectivity of the Order are given non-impairment and non-diminution of benefits."

 Government response

 Marcos administration

-Contractualization has its roots tracing back to 1974 under the rule of Ferdinand Marcos when Ernesto "Boy" Herrera helped draft Presidential Decree 442.
-This decree which Marcos eventually passed, would give the provisions and grounds for the contractualization of workers in the Philippines.
+Contractualization has its roots in 1974, under the rule of Ferdinand Marcos, when Ernesto "Boy" Herrera helped draft Presidential Decree 442.
+This decree, which Marcos eventually passed, would give the provisions and grounds for the contractualization of workers in the Philippines.

-The Labor Code of 1974 introduced the concept of probationary employment to the Philippines and Under Article 281 it states that "employers are allowed to hire people under a probationary status for up to six months.
+The Labor Code of 1974 introduced the concept of probationary employment to the Philippines.
+Under Article 281, it states that "employers are allowed to hire people under a probationary status for up to six months.
 These 6 months are used as a trial period for the employee.
-If the employee is allowed to work after the 6 month of the probationary period, he/she will be considered a regular employee." which upon further reading continues as follows “the services of an employee who has been engaged on a probationary basis may be terminated for a just cause or when he fails to qualify as a regular employee in accordance with reasonable standards made known by the employer to the employee at the time of his engagement.”
-If an employee is unable to show that he/she possesses the necessary skills to keep the job, he/she may be terminated from employment."
+If the employee is allowed to work after the 6 month of the probationary period, they will be considered a regular employee." which upon further reading continues as follows "the services of an employee who has been engaged on a probationary basis may be terminated for a just cause or when he fails to qualify as a regular employee in accordance with reasonable standards made known by the employer to the employee at the time of his engagement."
+If an employee is unable to show that they possess the necessary skills to keep the job, they may be terminated from employment."

-Effectively, Article 281 and its legal loophole was spotted by companies and since then has been used as a main basis for laying off workers in order to avoid extra costs for regular employment.
+Effectively, Article 281 and its legal loophole were identified by companies and, since then, have been used as a primary basis for laying off workers to avoid extra costs associated with regular employment.